pmndrs/react-three-fiber/readme.md

 #### useResource(optionalRef=undefined)

-When you want to share and re-use resources. `useResource` creates a ref and re-renders the component when it becomes available next frame.
+Take advantage of React's `useRef` with the added consideration of rendering when a component is available (e.g. in the next frame).
+Useful when you want to share and re-use resources across components.

 ```jsx
 import { useResource } from 'react-three-fiber'